 - 3.22 Mitigation measures may allow for a reduction (or in some cases elimination) of parking needed on site, and/or operational parking and access space.
-This may be essential in allowing the site to accommodate the amount or type of development proposed. - 3.23 Contributions towards the provision of high-quality public transport will be expected to complement any agreed reduction in parking provision.
-Contributions to improve walking and cycling will be sought at all locations.
-Where a reduction in parking below the standard is likely to transfer parking to other locations, development would be considered unacceptable unless it can be demonstrated that those other locations have a clear surplus of parking space.
+This may be essential in allowing the site to accommodate the amount or type of development proposed. - 3.23 Where a reduction in parking below the standard is likely to transfer parking to other locations, development would be considered unacceptable unless it can be demonstrated that those other locations have a clear surplus of parking space. - 3.24 Where parking provision within a development is likely to cause displacement of parking onto other surrounding areas i.e. on street residential areas, be that through the level of parking provided or the charges associated with it, then contributions will be required from developers to potentially implement parking control measures e.g. a Residents Parking Zone.
+If, however, the displacement of parking impacts on highway safety and no appropriate parking control measures can be implemented, the development may be refused in accordance with National Planning Policy Framework paragraphs 115 and 116.